stencila/stencila/CONTRIBUTING.md

 Most code lives in sub-project sub-directories of the root directory of the repository (e.g. `rust`, `docs`).
 Most of the sub-projects have their own `CONTRIBUTING.md` which should describe the code organization within that sub-project.

-This section describes the organization of code in the root directory and non-sub-project sub-directories (e.g. `.ci`, `.github`).
+This section describes the organization of code in the root directory and non-sub-project sub-directories (e.g. `scripts`, `.github`).
 Most of the files in these locations is for management of the repository as a whole including commit linting, dependency management, continuous integration and semantic release numbering.

 ### `package.json`